Limited to 12 travelers...We think Kenya has the BEST game parks! Our tour begins in Nairobi & finishes on the Indian Ocean coast in Mombasa

 - We only allow 6 people in the safari vehicles so everybody has a window seat.
 The safari vehicles have a “pop-up’ roof to afford panoramic views of the game parks.

-- Please limit your “checked in’ luggage to one soft-sided suitcase WITH WHEELS and ONE ‘carry on' (that you can hold on your lap) OR handbag OR knapsack.
-The safari vehicles can accommodate only ONE main piece of luggage per person
+- Please limit your “check-in’ luggage to one soft-sided suitcase WITH WHEELS and ONE ‘carry on' (that you can hold on your lap) OR handbag OR knapsack.
+The safari vehicles can accommodate only ONE main piece of luggage per person.

-- Our office staffs are NOT medically qualified to advise you on which immunizations you require.
-Please contact your local travel health medical center
+- Our office staff are NOT medically qualified to advise you on which immunizations you require.
+Please contact your local travel health clinic.

 ONE MORE NOTE:

-Our tours to Africa support 5 students studying in Zambia: 2 nurses, 1 Medical Clinician, a high school student in grade 8 and a young lady studying social work- WE ARE VERY PROUD OF THEM!
+Our tours to Africa support 6 students studying in Zambia: 2 nurses, 1 Medical Clinician, 1 medical Doctor, 1 high school student in grade 9 and a young lady studying social work ( in India).
+WE ARE VERY PROUD OF THEM!

 Our kindest regards